 Reina told me that they had to back the trailer into his stall to get him unloaded, and his first day on the track it took her 20 minutes to catch him with a halter.
 In his stall.

-We already had a Rico (a calm, sensible, 2008 KY-bred gelding exceeding all expectations after his rough start post-racing) so Alana renamed the little one “Murray” after his quirky resemblance to the comedic legend, Bill Murray.
-His cute face saved him then, when Alana’s mom fell in love with his forelock and took him on and for light trail work and some R&R at her beautiful property in Oregon.
+We already had a Rico (a calm, sensible, 2008 KY-bred gelding exceeding all expectations after his rough start post-racing) so my trainer renamed the little one “Murray” after his quirky resemblance to the comedic legend, Bill Murray.
+His cute face saved him then, when Trainer’s mom fell in love with his forelock and took him on and for light trail work and some R&R at her beautiful property in Oregon.

-As the Summer progressed, Murray defeated the gaggle of teenagers at our barn who normally hung out for more rides, and Alana turned to our barn manager’s daughter to get him working.
+After a few years of just being a horse, Murray returned to my trainer’s barn for, well, training.
+As that Summer progressed, Murray defeated the gaggle of teenagers at our barn who normally hung out for more rides, and Alana turned to our barn manager’s daughter to get him working.
 A kid who has ridden problem horses all her short life, she gleefully exclaimed “I’ve never had a project before!”
-With the help of her mom/our barn manager, Lisa (the only person Murray truly trusted and respected) they developed a strategy of lunging Murray prior to riding that started to eliminate his bad behavior.
+With the help of her mom/our barn manager (the only person Murray truly trusted and respected) they started to tame the wild beastie baby.

 Since October (2013) Murray has had lots of firsts.
 First XC school.
 First jumps bigger than 2’.
 First full course of jumps.
-First free jump session (kid sailed over the 4’ standards like a pro, as long as we set the jumps to 3’3” or lower!)
+First free jump session.
 First show away from home.
 First chiropractic adjustment.
 First combined test.
 First night away from home.
 First massage.

 Murray isn’t the easiest horse to get along with.
 He’s silly and opinionated, and is convinced that his opinion is the only important one.
 He’s suspicious and skeptical and, worst of all, smart.
 Add to this his relatively decent athleticism, and I find myself face down in the dirt rather more than I have in the past.
 But this has made Murray a fantastic partner for me; unlocking his athletic potential and gaining his trust are a fun challenge.
 We have come a long way together, and I am looking forward to many more fun, successful, sometimes-teary years together.